What Is a MOV: Metal Oxide Varistor Tutorial

 1. Know the amount of energy the varistor can absorb in the event of a surge spike.
 You can determine this with a simple experiment.
 Use the varistor’s maximum load during a surge with the specifications on the datasheet.

-Once your experiment is complete, choose the Metal Oxide Varistor that dissipates more energy that’s either equal or slightly higher than the required energy dissipation during a surge.
+Once your experiment is complete, choose the Metal Oxide Varistor that dissipates more energy that’s either equal to or slightly higher than the required energy dissipation during a surge.

 1. Calculate the surge current that passes through the varistor.
 Make sure you select the varistor with a surge current equivalent or slightly higher than the required current rating in any event.